-If we examine common approaches and change models in general - process re-engineering is often regarded as the foundation to organizational transition; its absence a hindrance to success and performance capability.
+If we examine common approaches and change models in general—process re-engineering is often regarded as the foundation to organizational transition; its absence a hindrance to success and performance capability.
 Associated dogma largely associates transformational outcomes with improvements in process, organizational design and structure.
 In turn, favoured process improvement methods focus on process steps to deliver incremental improvements.
-In practice, iterative process re-engineering delivers rapidly diminishing returns as ‘process salami’ is sliced ever-thinner.
+In practice, iterative process re-engineering delivers rapidly diminishing returns as “process salami” is sliced ever-thinner.

-Insight Driven Transformation (IDT) takes a different approach.
+Insight-Driven Transformation (IDT) takes a different approach.

-What is Insights Driven Transformation (IDT)?
+What is Insight-Driven Transformation (IDT)?

-IDT enables truly transformational outcomes by placing insight at the point of action through application of intelligent analytics to enable improved operational and strategic decision making.
+IDT enables truly transformational outcomes by placing insight at the point of action through application of intelligent analytics to enable improved operational and strategic decision-making.

 How does IDT work?

 IDT provides decision makers with the insight they need to aid decision making; predictive analytics to know when to intervene; and prescriptive analytics to optimise the course of action.
-This involves leveraging the latest technologies in scalable big data and data science underpinned by a sustainable operating model to win hearts and minds and drive adoption, ensuring benefits are fully realised
+This involves leveraging the latest technologies in scalable big data and data science underpinned by a sustainable operating model to win hearts and minds and drive adoption, ensuring benefits are fully realized.

-By looking through the other end of the process telescope, IDT identifies nascent insights in organisational data that - until now - have been locked in data-sets too big to cost effectively assemble, analyse or query.
+By looking through the other end of the process telescope, IDT identifies nascent insights in organisational data that—until now—have been locked in data-sets too big to cost effectively assemble, analyse or query.
 The ability to store and process previously unwieldy volumes of data at relatively low cost, combined with the latest advances in data science and analytics, has resulted in the ability to target and reveal insights buried in organisational data that would have remained inaccessible only a few years-ago.
 This is particularly relevant in the utilities sector with the proliferation of smart meters and other IoT devices generating vast amounts of data.
 Effectively harnessing that data can provide real value for organisations to accelerate business improvement.

-However this challenge is not unique - analytics and insights are now a readily accessible commodity service yet often fail to focus on the twin elements that make the insight transformational:
+However this challenge is not unique; analytics and insights are now a readily accessible commodity service yet often fail to focus on the twin elements that make the insight transformational: